 I wouldn’t do this with a new client or someone who doesn’t have a year or two training experience under their belt and I will ensure that the client has a good understanding of form and technique and knows which movements will exacerbate any existing injuries or other issues.

-We’ll do a specific 10-15 minutes warm-up that works on specific mobility and any asymmetries and muscle engagement issues they have.
-Then we’ll decide the main body of exercise between us, include an additional finisher and then 5 minutes of mobility to close the session out.
+We might do a specific 10-15 minutes warm-up, then we’ll decide the main body of exercise between us.
+Lastly, if there's time we'll include an additional finisher and maybe 5 minutes of mobility to close the session out/cool down.
 This way, the client feels more involved in their own progress, they get to learn more about exercise programming and they can’t blame me the next day when DOMS sets in.

 To be clear, if you try this with a client, ask them to name a squat pattern that they want to do, and they say “Press-Ups” then you know this style of training is too advanced for that client.